32 Olympic winners invited to 75th Independence Day Celebrations | english.lokmat.com

 The Guard of Honour contingent for the Prime Minister will consist of one officer and 20 men each from the Army, Navy, Air Force, and Delhi Police.
 Indian Navy is the coordinating service this year.
 The Guard of Honour will be commanded by Commander Piyush Gaur.
 The Naval Contingent in the Prime Minister's Guard will be commanded by Lt Commander SunePhogat, the Army Contingent by Major Vikas Sangwan, and the Air Force contingent by Squadron leader A Berwal.
 The Delhi Police contingent will be commanded by Additional DCP (West District) Subodh Kumar Goswami.

-After inspecting the Guard of Honour, PM Modi will proceed to the ramparts of the Red Fort where he will be greeted by Defence Minister Rajnath Singh, Minister of State for Defence Ajay Bhatt, Chief of Defence Staff General Bipin Rawat, Chief of Army Staff General M M Naravane, Chief of Naval Staff Admiral Karambir Singh and Chief of Air Staff Air Chief Marshal R K S Bhadauria.
+After inspecting the Guard of Honour, PM Modi will proceed to the ramparts of the Red Fort.
 The GoC Delhi area will conduct the Prime Minister to the dais on the rampart to hoist the National Flag.

 Lt Commander P Priyambada Sahoo will assist the Prime Minister in hoisting the National Flag.
 It will be synchronized with the 21 Gun Salute fired by the valiant gunners of the elite 2233 Field Battery (Ceremonial).
 The ceremonial battery is commanded by Lt Col Jitendra Singh Mehta, SM, and the Gun Position Officer will be Naib Subedar (AIG) Anil Chand.